 Many members of the MS Society board have MS or have loved ones with MS. The quality of the oversight provided by the board hinges on these important perspectives and many others.
 The MS Society values and protects the privacy of people with MS. In this spirit, we do not require our volunteers to disclose whether they have MS or have loved ones with MS.

 Valerie Hussey has held numerous leadership roles at the MS Society since 2008.
 In 2011, Valerie joined the MS Society of Canada board of directors and served as chair for four years, as well as vice-chair and as chair of both the government relations and governance committees.
-Valerie is also a member of the leadership advisory council and was a member of the Society’s renewal initiative task force and the renewal initiative oversight committee.
+Valerie was also a member of the Society’s renewal initiative task force, and the renewal initiative oversight committee.
 As a past director on the Ontario Division board, she served as board chair, vice-chair, past-chair and provided leadership to the governance committee.
 She is currently serving as a director on the board for the MS Scientific Research Foundation.

 Valerie was publisher, president and chief executive officer of Kids Can Press from 1979 to 2006, having played a leading role in the evolution of the Canadian children’s publishing industry for more than 30 years.
 Under her direction, Kids Can Press developed an internationally successful publishing program.

 She has served on numerous government advisory councils and industry and not-for-profit boards, including the Ontario Media Development Corporation, the Canadian Women’s Foundation, Women’s College Hospital and Tides Canada.
 She is currently on the board of CODE, an international development literacy organization, and COUNTY KIDS READ, a literacy organization in Prince Edward County.
 In 2007, Valerie received the Order of Canada for her work in publishing.

 Guy is an executive advisor with more than 30 years experience in executive positions (CIO, COO and CEO) in private as well as public organizations.